 There are two types of keypad menus:

-Users can interact with chat bots directly by opening the API/bot chat, or indirectly by communicating with a bot within a group, channel, or App.
+Users can interact with chat Bots directly by opening the Bot chat, or indirectly by communicating with a Bot within a group, channel, or App.

 Bots are frequently added to groups and/or channels in order to augment communication between human users, e.g. by providing news, notifications from external services or additional search functionality.
-In order to insure that the bot is not receiving messages not intended for it, you can configure a bot filter.
+In order to ensure that the Bot is not receiving messages not intended for it, you can configure a Bot filter.

 - Service messages (people added or removed from the Group, etc.)

 This allows the Bot developer to save on resources, since they won't need to process irrelevant messages.